mrkgh6/Group-2/README.md

   - [d3.js](https://d3js.org/)

-The graph shows that Clinton, Sanders, and Biden got 1st, 2nd, and 3rd respectively while Trump, Cruz, and Romney lead for the Republican vote.
+The graphs shows that Clinton, Sanders, and Biden got 1st, 2nd, and 3rd respectively while Trump, Cruz, and Romney lead for the Republican vote.
 The graph is updated every time someone opens up the file.